ericcombiolab/IGSimpute/README.md

 target_format | "count" | The expected output format.
 ggl_loss_weight | "1" | The weight of $L_{gg}$.
 gsl_L1_weight | "0.01 | The weight of $L_{gs}$.
-rec_loss_weight | "0.1 | The weight of $L_{rec}$.
-batch_size | 256 | Minibatch size.
+ig | False | Using unscaled input during training such that integrated gradients can be applied after training. rec_loss_weight | "0.1 | The weight of $L_{rec}$. batch_size | 256 | Minibatch size.
 dim | 400 | Size of the innermost embedding.